Dogs Dog Breeds Non-Sporting Dog Breeds

 Energy Level: Low

-Coat and Color: Short, fine-textured, smooth, and glossy coat colored red, white, fawn, or fallow (pale brown) with or without patterns and markings, such as brindle, piebald, ticking, black masks, or black tipping
+Coat and Color: Short, fine-textured, smooth, glossy; red, white, fawn, or fallow (pale brown) with or without patterns and markings, such as brindle, piebald, ticking, black masks, or black tipping

 Olde English Bulldogge